TaskarCenterAtUW/workspaces-tasking-manager/README.md

 You have now built docker images for the TM.

-4. Run: ```docker compose -f docker-compose.yml -f docker-compose.opensidewalks.yml --env-file dev.env --env-file tasking-manager.env up tm-backend-dev``` to start the backend TM docker image.
+4. Run: ```docker compose -f docker-compose.yml -f docker-compose.opensidewalks.yml --env-file dev.env --env-file tasking-manager.env --profile dev up tm-backend-dev``` to start the backend TM docker image.

 The server will be listening on localhost:5001, and the pydebug debugger will be listening on port 5678.
 NB: the Python debug process will block until a debugger attaches to it.